A vanishing theorem in Siefring's intersection theory: Introduction

 \subsection{Acknowledgement}

 I began this work during my master's studies, and a portion of the results were previously presented in the Master thesis \cite{MasterThesis} submitted to Humboldt Universit\"at zu Berlin.
 I would like to thank my advisor Prof. Chris Wendl for proposing the research problem and engaging in numerous valuable discussions.
 I was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
-I would like to also thank Gerard B. Gómez and Marc Kegel for reviewing earlier drafts of the paper, which significantly improved its readability.
+I would like to thank the Max-Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+I would like to also thank Gerard B. Gómez, Marc Kegel and Richard Siefring for reviewing earlier drafts of the paper, which significantly improved its readability.
+I would like to thank the reviewers for their careful reading of the manuscript and for their valuable suggestions, which have significantly improved the readability of the paper.